aliceliveprojects/WildLoggingDBParent/Authentication.md

 #### What are scopes?

 1. You'll notice a term in in the securityDefinition above; 'scopes'
-2. scopes are pretty big in OAuth; a scope can be seen as a capability or a priviledge which a client is granted when they access a system via its API.
+2. Scopes are pretty big in OAuth; a scope can be seen as a capability or a priviledge which a client is granted when they access a system via its API.
 3. when a client uses an OAuth service to provide user authorisation for an API, it can supply the scopes it wants within the authorisation request.
-4. the OAuth service looks up the user associated with the authorisation request, and checks the vaility of the requested scope
+4. The OAuth service looks up the user associated with the authorisation request, and checks the validity of the requested scope
 5. If the scope is valid, the OAuth server puts it into the authorisation token result.
 6. The client can then pass the authorization token to the API with each http request
 7. Some endpoints will require different scopes